Christian Annan

-Christian Kwesi Annan (安基斯; born 3 May 1978) is a former Ghanaian-born Hong Kong professional footballer who played as a striker or left winger.
+Christian Kwesi Annan (安基斯; born 3 May 1978) is a former footballer who played as a striker or left winger.
+Born in Ghana, he represented Hong Kong at international level.
 He is renowned in Hong Kong for his high pace and dribbling skill.

 Club career

 Eastern

-Christian Annan arrived in Hong Kong to continue his football career in 2005.
-Unfortunately, he arrived at a time when most clubs in the First Division had already finished their foreign player signings, and so he joined Eastern, a Second Division club instead.
+Annan arrived in Hong Kong to continue his football career in 2005.
+He arrived at a time when most clubs in the First Division had already finished their foreign player signings, and so he joined Eastern, a Second Division club instead.

-With 14 goals in 11 matches, including a hat trick against Tai Po, Annan successfully gained the attention of his then opponent.
-When Tai Po had successfully obtained their promotion status after the 2005–06 season, they signed Annan immediately.
+With 14 goals in 11 matches, including a hat trick against Tai Po, Annan gained the attention of his then opponent.
+When Tai Po obtained their promotion status after the 2005–06 season, they signed Annan immediately.

 Tai Po

-Although he did not have the same impact in front of goal when compared to his time in the Second Division, Annan bagged 6 goals in 21 matches and became Tai Po's top scorer (along with defender Joel), helping the team to successfully avoid relegation.
+Although he did not have the same impact in front of goal when compared to his time in the Second Division, Annan bagged 6 goals in 21 matches and became Tai Po's top scorer (along with defender Joel), helping the team avoid relegation.
 His performances were also thrown into the limelight with his selection into the Hong Kong League XI for the Lunar New Year Cup 2007.
 With only a brief appearance in the first match against Jamaica, Annan started the next match against Australia U-23, was fouled in the box, gaining a penalty for his team which ultimately tied the match (penalty scored by Keith Gumbs) in injury time.

 His contribution on Tai Po has been further rewarded: he was selected into the 2006–07 Squad of the Year in the Hong Kong Footballer Awards.

 In season 2007–2008, Annan kept performing and being selected into the first squad of Hong Kong League XI for the Lunar New Year Cup 2008.
 He only dropped out of the final selection due to the overload of attacking players.
 He scored 7 goals in the season, being named the second top league scorer of the team along with striking partner Betine, behind Dega.

 In the 2011–12 season, on 18 September 2011, Annan appeared as a second-half substitute and scored twice against Kitchee, but Tai Po still lost the game, 4–2.